ChristElise/christelise.github.io/_posts/2024-09-03-shenron2-walkthrough.md

 /etc/passwd file.
 ![LFI Exploit](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron:2/lfi-vuln.png)

-Trying to gain access to the target through the two web applications failed so Let's try to access the system by force through brute-forcing of the SSH service with the usernames obtained through the LFI vulnerability above.
+Trying to gain access to the target through the two web applications failed so, let's try to access the system by force through brute-forcing of the SSH service with the usernames obtained through the LFI vulnerability above.

 ![Password BruteForce](/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron:2/password-bruteforce-1.png)

 We got a hit for the user Jenny during the brute-force process so let's login to the target as the user Jenny.